Prince Estate: No Estate Plan Means Devastation

-UPDATE (October 17, 2017): Certainly news of Prince’s passing is known by everyone now, but the probate court proceedings regarding his estate continue and promise to do so for possibly many years.
+UPDATE (January, 2021): Certainly news of Prince’s passing is known by everyone now, but the probate court proceedings regarding his estate continue.
 So far, a will has still not been produced or uncovered so it appears no estate planning was ever done.
 This is an extreme example of intestacy (no will), but bad and broken estate plans produce undesired results too.

 The federal estate tax (40%) for Prince’s estate that came due on January 21, 2017.
 An additional 16% to the State of Minnesota was owed on or shortly after that same date.
 A Minnesota probate court judge recently granted approval to liquidate a mix of homes, vacant lots and one commercial building with an estimated value of $22 million.
 Most of that will go towards attorney fees.
 They’ll need to take greater actions to address the taxes.

 At last count there are two dozen lawyers involved, a number that will continue to grow, representing heirs.
 Probate court fees are incrementing rapidly as well.
 There are also other large expenses of unknown amounts (administrator companies, music business, I.P. experts, etc.), who’ve been appointed by the court.

 It’s been estimated that Prince’s estate may have been worth $300 million.
 Some quick math illustrates that there may not be much left after all taxes and fees are paid.
 Probate ensures that all creditor expenses are reimbursed first; before heirs can receive anything.
 The IRS will become more directly involved soon.
 You can easily see how any lifetime of hard-earned wealth can be decimated.